keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 What differs from Eindhoven is, well, it has a very beautiful medieval city center.
 Many buildings are the typical **Flemish**
 [**stepped gables**][stepped-gable], especially along the rivers.
 According to Wikipedia, the oldest stepped gables are at **Graslei** in Ghent.
 In addition to the stepped gables, there are other beauties; for example, Saint Bavo's Cathedral (Brabantine
 Gothic), Saint Nicolass Church and Belfry of Ghent.
 These buildings decorates the city skyline very well.
-In summary, it is a medieval architectural feast.
+In summary, it was a medieval architectural feast.

+TODO: add some pictures

 ## **Het Lam Gods**